jpease/timogin/manual/performance/1on1s.markdown

 * Does the person have the resources available to make those changes?
   * Does the person know those resources are available?

-### Frequency
-* **Direct Reports**
-I strongly recommend a weekly 1on1 for all direct reports.
-If you find a weekly schedule seems too much, that tends to indicate either too many direct reports or misguided priorities.

-* **Skip Levels**
-The frequency of these will be largely dictated by the number of staff in the team, department, or organization that you are responsible for.
-The advice I'd offer is to schedule time each week to hold a few of these.
-I find these are an important tool to keep a holistic viewpoint.

 ### The Pitfalls
 Here are some traps to be aware of that, if we fall into, largely defeat the purpose of the 1on1 and leave us with critical blind spots.